General Informational Guide for the Media

 The office of the District Court Executive and Clerk of Court is located in Room G-8 on the Main Street level of the Spring Street Courthouse in downtown Los Angeles.
 Regular business hours are 10:00 a.m. to 4:00 p.m., Monday through Friday, excluding holidays.
 The telephone numbers are 213-894-1565 and 213-894-3535.

-The Court has designated the District Court Executive to serve as its Press Liaison.
-The District Court Executive has designated the Court’s Communications Specialist to serve as the Press Liaison for routine media issues, such as disseminating information on scheduling, court procedures, courtroom seating for high profile hearings and trials, and logistics in a particular case.
-Should there be a need to contact the Court on any issues pertaining to or affecting the media as a whole, please contact the Communications Specialist at 213-894-7987.
-No one should telephone a judge’s chambers or the courtroom deputy clerk, and all questions should be addressed to the Communications Specialist.
+The Court has designated the District Court Executive to serve as its Press Liaison for routine media issues, such as disseminating information on scheduling, court procedures, courtroom seating for high profile hearings and trials, and logistics in a particular case.
+Should there be a need to contact the Court on any issues pertaining to or affecting the media as a whole, please contact the District Court Executive at 213-894-8844.
+No one should telephone a judge’s chambers or the courtroom deputy clerk, and all questions should be addressed to the District Court Executive.
 Please be advised that the District Court Executive may also designate a specific Court manager to answer questions or to provide press and entry passes for proceedings of high public and media interest.

 The case docket for any case in this district is available on-line from the Court’s Case Management/Electronic Case Filing (CM/ECF) system.
 This system is designed to enable attorneys to submit case documents for filing over the Internet, as well as to receive notices and documents regarding case activity from the Court or other attorneys in the case.